Downtown Design Project

 Planning Commission Work Session

 Review the Fourth Draft of the Downtown Design District

 The Downtown Design Project is designed to help carry out the Community Vision mission to make Downtown an even more vibrant place.
 The draft Downtown Design District Code proposes new rules for development in Downtown to:

 - Promote quality design that adds to Downtown’s character and meets community expectations

-The second draft of this code has been revised based on feedback from the community through open houses, online surveys, and one-on-one conversations.
+The fourth draft of this code has been revised based on feedback from the community through open houses, online surveys, and one-on-one conversations, as well as from the Planning Commission during a June 10, 2020 work session, and a joint work session with City Council and Planning Commission on July 21, 2020.
 You can review the previous draft of the Downtown Code under the Documents sidebar on the right side of this page.
 The most up to date version of the code can be found below.

 Unfamiliar with how Beaverton’s Code works?
 This quick explainer can help.